 When making estate planning decisions it’s important to discuss said decisions with your family (and others included in the plan).
 Communicating in advance and ensuring your loved ones fully understand the “what” and “why” means there’s a significantly better chance your wishes will be respected and executed fully as you intended.
 The worst-case scenario in estate planning is litigation over what the deceased (or critically disabled) individual wanted.
 For instance, if you have an end-stage medical condition, the last thing you want is family fighting over your health care power of attorney or living will.
 These conversations can be challenging, but ultimately should be conducive to a peaceful transition of assets, reduction of tension between beneficiaries, and a clear understanding of what was communicated and recorded.

 Creating an estate plan that achieves your goals is a resolution you can DEFINITELY keep this year (even if that low-carb diet resolution doesn’t quite make it past January).
-The time it takes is nothing in comparison to the time it will save your loved ones.
-Ditto, dollars!
+The time it takes is nothing in comparison to the time it will save your loved ones in time, money, and stress!
 Plus, the peace of mind that comes with knowing your affairs are in order if something were to happen is invaluable.
 This is your year to be prepared.
 Let’s get started.
-Contact me at any time via email (email@example.com) or phone (515-371-6077) and in the meantime fill out the Estate Plan Questionnaire.
+Contact me at any time via email (email@example.com) or phone (515-371-6077) and in the meantime fill out the estate plan questionnaire.